bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

 This controls whether to use dead-reckoning or GPS based navigation.
 If set to 0 then the GPS won't be used for navigation, and only dead reckoning will be used.
 A value of zero should never be used for normal flight.
+Currently this affects only the DCM-based AHRS: the EKF uses GPS whenever it is available.

 |Value|Meaning|
 |:---:|:---:|